This Tibetan monastery has survived multiple attacks and is also a sky burial site.

 During the Cultural Revolution, the monastery suffered another series of attacks, with many of its statues and manuscripts looted and buildings damaged.
 The current site overlooks the Shorong valley and contains traditionally decorated temples, prayer halls, and residences for around 250 monks.

 The monastery is also well-known for its sky burial site, situated at a height of 14,975 feet on the mountaintop.
-The death ceremonies are performed by the monks every afternoon, and the following morning the bodies are carried to the site, with is surrounded by small stupas and temples.
-Himalayan vultures are invited to feed on the flesh and anything that remains is burnt and offered to the sky in another ritual.
+The death ceremonies are performed by the monks every afternoon, and the following morning the bodies are carried to the lofty site, which is surrounded by small stupas and temples.
+Himalayan vultures are invited to feed on the flesh, and anything that remains is burnt and offered to the sky in another ritual.
 It is one of the last remaining places in the world where the traditional excarnation ritual is practiced.

 Follow us on Twitter to get the latest on the world's hidden wonders.

 Like us on Facebook to get the latest on the world's hidden wonders.Follow us on Twitter Like us on Facebook